omninonsense/kustomize-sopsgenerator/README.md

 <details>
 <summary><strong>Why not use an existing Kustomize+SOPS plugin?</strong></summary>

-I thing I went trhrough all of them, but none of them satisfied me in terms of quality.
+I think I went through all of them, but none of them satisfied me in terms of quality.

-There was a promising [one](https://github.com/goabout/kustomize-sopssecretgenerator) written in Go, but it was an _exec_ "plugin" that was concidentally written in Go, it wasn't an actual _Go plugin_.
+There was a promising [one](https://github.com/goabout/kustomize-sopssecretgenerator) written in Go, but it was an _exec_ "plugin" that was coincidentally written in Go, it wasn't an actual _Go plugin_.
 So, it didn't benefit from anything mentioned in the previous question, and was plagued by all the problems of exec plugins.

-A few others float out there, but they are examples or proof-of-concepts that din't look production ready, and had either awkward
+A few others float out there, but they are examples or proof-of-concepts that didn't look production ready, and had either awkward
 APIs that didn't resemble the other Kustomize APIs, or were incomplete.

 </details>